Article by Katherine Reilly

 Every Year on March 8th, we celebrate International Women’s Day (IWD).
 Most people don’t know the history behind this significant celebration, nor the meaning it continues to have in this day and age.
 IWD commemorates the movement for women’s rights and the struggles they have been through to achieve equality in today’s modern society.

-Historically, while the first observance of a Women’s Day was held on February 28, 1909 in New York, March 8 was suggested by the 1910 International Woman’s Conference to become an “International Woman’s Day.”
-After women gained suffrage in Soviet Russia in 1917, March 8 became a national holiday there.
-The day was then predominantly celebrated by the socialist movement and communist countries until it was adopted in 1975 by the United Nations. (source: Wikipedia)
+Historically, while the first celebration of Women’s Day was held on February 28, 1909 in New York, March 8 was suggested by the 1910 International Woman’s Conference to become an “International Woman’s Day.”
+After women were entitled to suffrage in Soviet Russia in 1917, March 8 became a national holiday there.
+It was then adopted in 1975 by the United Nations and has become a universal day of honor and respect towards women.

 The pursuit of better working conditions, the right to vote, and equal rights to men were the main objectives of female activists around the world.
 Their persistence eventually bore fruit and women’s position in society drastically improved.
 Nonetheless, this would not be the case in all countries and gender racism is still prominent in many social circles today.